developersung13/developersung13/README.md

 </p>

 <p>
   👋 Hi there!
-I'm a <b>Front-end developer</b> who tries build a bridge that<br />
+I'm a <b>Front-end developer</b> who to tries build a bridge<br />
-  improves difficulties and provides convenience in people's lives.<br />
+  that improves difficulties and provides convenience in people's lives.<br />
   Everything I study and feel in this process is another happiness for me.
 </p>